Obstructing an official proceeding: Use prior to 2021

+Prosecution of attempts to overturn the 2020 U.S. presidential election

-2021 U.S. Capitol attack
+January 6 U.S. Capitol attack

-As of December 2022, about 290 out of over 910 defendants associated with the 2021 U.S. Capitol attack had been charged with obstructing an official proceeding, with over 70 convicted.
+As of December 2022, about 290 out of over 910 defendants associated with the January 6 United States Capitol attack had been charged with obstructing an official proceeding, with over 70 convicted.
 It tended to be used with defendants who had entered the Senate chamber or the offices of Congress members, or members of groups such as the Oath Keepers, Proud Boys, and Three Percenters who were alleged to have prepared for violence in advance.
 Those who entered other areas of the Capitol were typically charged only with misdemeanors such as entering a restricted federal building, or parading, demonstrating, or picketing in the Capitol.
 For those charged with a felony, prosecutors preferred an obstructing an official proceeding charge in most cases, rather than insurrection or seditious conspiracy charges which are harder to prove and were considered to have more potential to be politically incendiary.

-Those who have pleaded guilty to obstructing an official proceeding include "QAnon Shaman" Jacob Chansley, Olympic medalist Klete Keller, and musician Jon Schaffer.
-On March 8, 2022, in the first criminal trial of a Capitol attack defendant, Guy Reffitt became the first to be convicted of obstructing an official proceeding, along with other charges.
-In November 2022, Stewart Rhodes and four other members of the Oath Keepers were convicted of obstructing an official proceeding along with other crimes.
-Four additional Oath Keepers members were convicted in January 2023, as was Richard Barnett, who had been prominently photographed in Speaker Nancy Pelosi's office during the attack.
+Those who have pleaded guilty to obstructing an official proceeding include "QAnon Shaman" Jacob Chansley, Olympic medalist Klete Keller, musician Jon Schaffer, Proud Boys member Nicholas Ochs, and Ronald Sandlin.

+Several members of militant groups have been convicted of the charge.
+On March 8, 2022, in the first criminal trial of a Capitol attack defendant, Three Percenters member Guy Reffitt became the first to be convicted of obstructing an official proceeding, along with other charges.
+In November 2022, Stewart Rhodes, Kelly Meggs, and three other members of the Oath Keepers were convicted, and four additional Oath Keepers members including Roberto Minuta were convicted in January 2023.
+In May 2023, Proud Boys members Enrique Tarrio, Ethan Nordean, Joe Biggs, and Zachary Rehl were convicted.

+A number of other defendants have been convicted who are notable for various reasons.
+Kevin Seefried, who was photographed brandishing a Confederate flag and threatening police officer Eugene Goodman, was convicted in 2022.
+In 2023, Richard Barnett was convicted, who had been prominently photographed in Speaker Nancy Pelosi's office during the attack, as was Kevin James Lyons, who had stolen a wallet and photograph of John Lewis from Pelosi's office.
+Ryan Samsel, the first to breach the restricted perimeter outside the Capitol, was convicted in 2024.

+West Virginia House of Delegates member Derrick Evans was charged with obstructing an official proceeding, but the charge was dropped in a plea deal in which he instead pleaded guilty to a felony civil disorder charge.

+In September 2022, Tristan Chandler and David Mehaffie became the first January 6 defendants to be acquitted of an obstructing an official proceeding charge, although they were convicted on other charges.
+In January 2024, Joshua Black became the first defendant who had entered the Senate chamber to be acquitted, although he too was convicted on other charges.
+Both acquittals were because prosecutors had not sufficiently proven their intent.